Weight Loss (Bariatric) Surgery Alabama

 If you are thinking about bariatric surgery and are having doubts about whether it is right for you, you’re not alone.
 Wondering if bariatric surgery is right for you is a very common concern.
 Bariatric surgery is a life-changing procedure, and making that decision requires research and a good amount of reflection.

-The surgeons at Surgical Association of Mobile have performed over 8,000 weight loss surgeries since 1977.
-They have stayed on the forefront of new technology and procedures helping to perfect the best operation for our patients.
-At Surgical Association of Mobile P.A. we focus on the science of weight loss and we will consider the appropriate surgery for you.
+The surgeons at Surgical Association of Mobile, P.A.
+(SAMPA) have performed over 8,000 weight loss surgeries since 1977.
+SAMPA has performed some of Alabama’s and the nation’s first specialized operations.
+They have stayed on the forefront of new technology and procedures helping offer the best operations for our patients.
+At SAMPA we focus on the science of weight loss and we will consider the appropriate surgery for you.
 Currently we offer four weight loss procedures for those patients who qualify.

 You can also learn more about our robotic bariatric surgery program.